LucaPort0/Data-Science-Intro/README.md

 ## Data

-The 'data' folder must be in the same directory as the .ipynb is
+The 'data' folder must be in the same directory where .ipynb is

 ## Used Data Bases(still updating)
 - Iris